meenams/ai-schema-designer-meena-muthu/ai_schema_designer_project/README.md

 for new product features.
 It is designed to mirror the type of work an Analytics Engineer at companies like Airtable might do: structuring events, enforcing taxonomy, and generating analytics-ready schemas.

-> Demo concept: "Given a feature description, generate a tracking plan, dbt-style schema YAML, synthetic events, and basic taxonomy checks."
+>  Concept: "Given a feature description, generate a tracking plan, dbt-style schema YAML, synthetic events, and basic taxonomy checks."

 ## What it does